jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

  ]
  ```

+The first "X" representing 0 on the board, etc.

+In actuality, each of the two arrays above represent the same board, except one has the actual tokens on the board ("X" or "O"), while the other has their representative indexes corresponding to the board's 'cell' array (0-8).
+This means each array can refer to each other and find out information about the board.

-In this case, a win is imminent in the top row of the board, with a middle 'X' (in index 1 of the cells array) needed to win.
+In the particular above case, a win is imminent in the top row of the board, where a middle 'X' (or index 1 of the board's 'cells' array) is needed to win.

-For the A.I. program to determine whether or not it's won, it needs to be aware of it's identity, as well as it's opponent's.
-An instance variable called @token representing whether or not it's an "X" or "O", as well as a getter method to reveal this data, is necessary.
-Once that's in place, it can simply check each turn whether or not it's almost won by iterating through the win_indexes array and *detecting* whether one of those indexes matches an *almost* winning condition for it's own token.
+For the A.I. program to determine whether or not it's almost won, it needs to be aware of it's identity, as well as that of it's opponent's.
+An instance variable,called @token, representing either an "X" or "O", as well as a getter method to reveal this data, is necessary.
+Once that's in place, the A.I. can simply check each turn whether or not it's almost won by iterating through the win_indexes array and *detecting* whether one of those indexes matches an *almost* winning condition (e.g. XX-, -XX, or X-X) for it's own token.

 ```
 def almost_won